Arcadia-Science/accounting-for-nonlinear-phenotypes/01_code/python/README.md

 ### [tools_for_phen_gen_creation.py](tools_for_phen_gen_creation.py)
 This is a script containing a series of functions for simulating phenotypic and genetic data.
 It is intended to be loaded as a module into an interpreter or called from another script.

-For example, you might wright a script to simulate a population with 10,000 individuals, 100 phenotypes, 2,000 total genetic loci, 100 loci influencing any individual phenotype and the rest of the parameters set to default.
+For example, you might write a script to simulate a population with 10,000 individuals, 100 phenotypes, 2,000 total genetic loci, 100 loci influencing any individual phenotype and the rest of the parameters set to default.
 You could write a script called "my_simulation.py" containing the following text: <br>

 ```